FlintNUU Flint Docs

 3. Builds exports fresh from the source (ensures up-to-date content)

-After sync, you will see import status for each configured import:
+After updating, you will see import status for each configured import:

 StatusMeaning